Taweilo/ab-test-note/README.md

 # A/B test Note

-## A/B test process
+## A/B test successful minset
-1. hypothesis: what are we trying to test - If we change X, it will impact Y / If we remove likes from photos on Instagram, then maybe more people will post photos.
+1. Hypothesis: what are we trying to test - If we change X, it will impact Y / If we remove likes from photos on Instagram, then maybe more people will post photos.
 2. Methodology: discuss how to run the experiment. two cohorts: control group- people who see like on photos/test group - people who don't see like on photos.
 3. Metrics: which metrics we're measuring? track the number of photos being posted.
 Other metrics: bounce rate of sharing a photo, or CTR of other buttons on the app.
 4. Tradeoffs: potential pitfalls to the proposed features.
 People's perception of hiding the like button.
 Loneliness is hard to quantify and missed in the data-driven mindset.